Opendigitalradio/ODR-AudioEnc/README.md

 The JACK input does not automatically connect to anything.
 The encoder runs at the rate defined by the system clock, and therefore sound card clock drift compensation is also used.

+The libVLC input allows the encoder to use all inputs supported by VLC, and therefore also webstreams, and other network sources.

 *dabplus-enc* includes support for DAB MOT Slideshow and DLS, contributed by [CSP](http://rd.csp.it).